ProjectIxian/Spixi/README.md

 ## About Spixi

 Spixi is a multiplatform, decentralized and privacy-oriented chat application that brings together users from different platforms.
-Because Spixi operates on top of Ixian S2 and DLT networks, it includes a set distinctive features:
+Because Spixi operates on top of Ixian S2 and DLT networks, it includes a set of distinctive features:

 * Decentralized architecture ensures practically no downtime.
 Backend is based on the Ixian DLT and Ixian S2 streaming network to provide ultimate decentralization and security.
-* Cryptographically secure, which means that messages may only be read by the intended recipient.
+* Cryptographically secure (dual end-to-end encryption), which means that only the intended recipient can read messages.
 * Multi-platform (PC, iOS, Android, others)
 * Ixian DLT integration, which enables cryptocurrency wallet features right in the IM client.
 * Messages are not stored in any one country or central location.
-There is no legal or corporate entity that possesses all of the messages, so no entity can meaningfully demand or obtain “decryption keys”.
+There is no legal or corporate entity that possesses all of the messages, so no entity can meaningfully demand or obtain decryption keys.

 ## Development branches

 There are two main development branches:
 * **master**: This branch is used to build the binaries for the official Ixian DLT network.
-It should change slowly and be quite well-tested.
+It should change slowly and be quite well tested.
 This is also the default branch for anyone who wishes to build their Ixian software from source.
 * **development**: This is the main development branch and the source for testnet binaries.
 The branch might not always be kept bug-free, if an extensive new feature is being worked on.
-If you are simply looking to build a current binary yourself, please use one of the release tags which will be associated with the master branch.
+If you are simply looking to build a current binary yourself, please use one of the release tags, which will be associated with the master branch.

 ## Documentation